SoftwareHeritage/swh-docs/docs/tutorials/testing.rst

 * One test may check multiples properties or commonly combined functionalities, if it can fit in a short descriptive name.
-* Organize tests in multiple modules, one for each aspect or subcomponent tested. e.g.: initialization/configuration, db/backend, service API, utils, cli, etc.
+* Organize tests in multiple modules, one for each aspect or subcomponent tested. e.g.: initialization/configuration, db/backend, service API, utils, CLI, etc.

 Test data
 ^^^^^^^^^